Compsogbrickus/Mason/README.md

-# Simple Blocks
+# Mason

-Simple Blocks is a datapack for Minecraft 1.20 that aims to reduce inventory clutter by simplifying block drops and recipes.
+Mason is a datapack for Minecraft 1.20 that aims to reduce inventory clutter by simplifying block drops and recipes.

 This repository functions as a datapack that can be dropped into a Minecraft world's "datapacks" folder.
 Once placed into the datapacks folder and once the world is reloaded, it will replace all vanilla block drops and recipes.